An international Buddhist movement with centres all over the world

 Our Teacher, the late Urgyen Sangharakshita, and his Teaching

-Our founder and teacher, the late Sangharakshita, put together a presentation of Buddhism that is very accessible to us here in the West.
+Our founder and teacher, Sangharakshita (1925-2018), put together a presentation of Buddhism that is very accessible to us here in the West.
 With great foresight he merged the three great traditions of Buddhism – Early Buddhism, Mahayana Buddhism and Vajrayana Buddhism – into one unified and comprehensive approach which reflects the precious elements of 2,500 years of practice.
 So, in Triratna we have elements of Theravada, Zen, Pure Land and Tibetan practice among others.
 This means that though we follow a commonality of practice, each individual practitioner is able to deepen their own practice with particular approaches that provide personal inspiration.

 Our Difficult Past

 Sangharakshita also presents a paradox for some of us in Triratna: a gifted teacher, he was also a complex human being, not a romanticised, perfect being.
 The 1970s were a time of sexual liberation and experimentation and we believe that Sangharakshita, who up to then had been celibate for 20 years as a monk in India, had sexual relations with up to 25 adult young Buddhist men over a period of 18 years.
 A few of them later said they had found this problematic and hurtful.
 In 2016 Sangharakshita apologised publicly for any harm he had caused.